GeotrekCE/Geotrek-admin/docs/advanced-configuration/attachments.rst

 Paperclip enable link
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To enable the addition of an external link in the attached files of objects:
+To enable adding external links to the attached files of objects:

 .. md-tab-set::
     :name: paperclip-enable-link-tabs